-It’s time for the big one, the one we’ve all been waiting for, the Bathurst 1000.
+It’s that time of the year again, the weekend we have all been waiting for, the Bathurst 1000!

 What more can you say about Bathurst?
 6.2 kilometres of the most amazing piece of road in Australia (and the world if you ask us…)

-We kick start the event on Thursday with practice.
-Across the weekend there is seven practice sessions, plus a Sunday morning warm-up.
+We kick start the event on Thursday afternoon with practice.
+Across the weekend there six practice sessions which includes two co-driver only sessions, plus a Sunday morning warm-up.

-The greatest qualifying session of the year takes place on Friday afternoon, with a 40-minute session that determines 11th-25th on the grid, but more importantly, who gets a lap of The Mountain to themselves on Saturday afternoon in the Top 10 Shootout!
+The greatest qualifying session of the year takes place on Friday afternoon, with a 40-minute session that determines 11th-28t h on the grid, but more importantly, who gets a lap of The Mountain to themselves on Saturday afternoon in the Top 10 Shootout.

-On Sunday, 11:30am is when the engines will roar, and 161 laps later, a champion will be crowned.
+On Sunday, 11:15am AEDT is when the lights will go out, engines will roar, and 161 laps later, a champion will be crowned.

 How to Watch